 Two directors nominated by Mr Robert Friedland, one of which will be independent.

+There will be an interim Board in place until the new Board is formed.
+Seven Ivanhoe Board directors will step down immediately.
+Mr David Huberman will step down from his role as chairman but continue to serve as a Board member.
+Mr Michael Gordon has been appointed as interim chairman pending the formation of the new Board.
 Mr Friedland has stepped down from the Board and from his role as CEO of Ivanhoe.
 In addition, the CFO and certain other senior executives of Ivanhoe have stepped down.